XIP-68 (Draft): Automated Fork Recovery

 1. The entry is undecryptable.

-3. The last_epoch_authenticator does not match the epoch_authenticatorof the most recent entry with a CommitResult of COMMIT_RESULT_APPLIED.
+6. The last_epoch_authenticator does not match the epoch_authenticatorof the most recently stored entry with a CommitResult of COMMIT_RESULT_APPLIED, if one exists.

-4. The entry has a CommitResult of COMMIT_RESULT_APPLIED, but the epoch number is not exactly 1 greater than the most recent entry with a result of COMMIT_RESULT_APPLIED.
+7. The entry has a CommitResult of COMMIT_RESULT_APPLIED, but the epoch number is not exactly 1 greater than the most recently stored entry with a result of COMMIT_RESULT_APPLIED, if one exists.

 The following is an example schema for the cache: